ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 Some devices are complex, having many subsystems or submodules.
 A mobile phone is a good example.
-It may have several connectivity submodules for communications (e.g., WiFi and celluar).
+It may have several connectivity submodules for communications (e.g., WiFi and cellular).
 It may have sub systems for low-power audio and video playback.
 It may have one or more security-oriented subsystems like a TEE or a Secure Element.